radical-cybertools/radical.pilot/docs/architecture/bootstrapping.md

 ## Stage 4: `Agent_0`

 The `Agent_0` class constructor will now inspect its environment, and will determine what resources are available.
 This will respect the partitioning information from `bootstrap_1.py`.
-Based on that information, and based on the agent configuration file (`agent_0.cfg`), the class will then instantiate all communication bridges and several RP agent components.
-The config file will also contain information about any sub-agents to be placed on the compute nodes.
+Based on that information and on the agent configuration file (`agent_0.cfg`), the class will then instantiate all communication bridges and several RP agent components.
+The configuration file also contains information about any sub-agents to be placed on the compute nodes.

-Once the  respective sub-agent placement decisions have been made, `Agent_0` will write configuration files for those sub-agents, and then again use the `agent_launch_method` and `agent_spawner` (as defined in its config file) to execute `bootstrap_2.sh agent_$n` on the target node.
+Once the respective sub-agent placement decisions have been made, `Agent_0` will write configuration files for those sub-agents, and then again use the `agent_launch_method` and `agent_spawner` (as defined in its configuration file) to execute `bootstrap_2.sh agent_$n` on the target node.
 Using `bootstrap_2.sh` will ensure that the sub-agents find the same environment as `Agent_0`.
-Using the launch and spawner methods of RP avoids special code pathes for agent and unit execution - which are ultimately the same thing.
+Using the launch and spawner methods of RP avoids special code paths for agent and unit execution - which are ultimately the same thing.